Mytomato

 Next

-Mytomato is a funny weird and multidisciplinary piece about the tomatoes as emancipation.
+Mytomato is a funny weird and multidisciplinary piece about tomatoes as emancipation.

 Composer, librettist and director Miika Hyytiäinen writes:

-It all started in Spring 2019 as Olga Heikkilä contacted me for a new vocal piece.
-She knew already that I always work with the voice very specifically and even do a doctoral project about the communication between the singers and composers.
+It all started in Spring 2019 when Olga Heikkilä contacted me for a new vocal piece.
+She knew already that I always work with the voice very specifically and even do a doctoral project about the communication between singers and composers.
 She commissioned a piece tailor-made for her voice, since in the earlier doctoral concerts she had already experimented with the material composed specifically for other singers (Sprechgesang style and Pierrot Lunaire, Cathy Berberian, Barbara Hannigan).
-This task was inspiring, since I already knew how technically and artistically skillful and free performer Heikkilä is.
-What then would be the material that allows the piece to speak further, be something bigger than one composer and one voice.
+This task was inspiring since I already knew how technically and artistically skilful and free performer Heikkilä is.
+What then would be the material that allows the piece to speak further, be something bigger than one composer and one voice?
 It turned out that the solution was tomatoes…

-Tomatoes started to pop up from every corner and always they seemed to be a metaphor for emancipation, for making the decisions of your own and drawing the lines of your identity.
+Tomatoes started to pop up from every corner and always seemed to be a metaphor for emancipation, for making your own decisions and drawing the lines of your identity.
 In “Let’s Call The Whole Thing” the singers won’t give up their personal ways of communication.
 They are “tomayto” and “tomahto” people.
-In the pomodoro method people decided to take time for themselves by using a tomato-shaped timer.
+In the Pomodoro method, people decided to take time for themselves by using a tomato-shaped timer.
 In Cantatrix sopranica L., writer Georges Perec creates a parody of academic writing and singers with text that analyses how the voice of the soprano changes when the laboratory personnel throws tomatoes at her.
-I decided to use Perec’s roles a bit differently: there may be composers who throw scores like tomatoes and listen to what they get, but I see my role as a composer to take the hits and listen to them, finding some new ideas.
-The roles needed to change: in the 70’s and 80’s the tomatoes got the mind of their own in the film series “Attack of the Killer tomatoes”.
-In the 90’s the emansipation was more poetic in the “Fried Green Tomatoes”.
-Covid-19 changed our relationship with the tomatoes again: If you can’t control the world, at least you can grow an amazing tomato!
+I decided to use Perec’s roles a bit differently: composers may throw scores like tomatoes and listen to what they get, but I see my role as a composer to take the hits and listen to them, finding some new ideas.
+The roles needed to change: in the 70’s and 80’s the tomatoes got the mind of their own in the film series “Attack of the Killer Tomatoes”.
+In the 90’s emancipation was more poetic in the “Fried Green Tomatoes”.
+Covid-19 changed our relationship with tomatoes again: If you can’t control the world, at least you can grow an amazing tomato!

 PREMIERE: